-$\sum{i=\text{startdate}}^{CLP_i}$ = the sum of CLP energy between the start date and the end date and;
+$\sum{i=startdate}^{enddate} CLP_i = \text{the sum of CLP energy between the start date and the end date and;}$

-- (ii) If the accumulated metering data is based on an Actual Meter Reading: - (A) Start date = 00:00 on the day of the previous Meter Reading. - (B) End date = the end of the TI commencing at 23:55 on the day prior to the current Meter Reading date. - (iii) If the accumulated metering data is Estimated: - (A) Start date = 00:00 on the first day of the billing period, or 00:00 on the previous Meter Reading date (whether actual or Estimate). - (B) End date = the end of the TI commencing at 23:55 on the last day of the billing period, or the end of the TI commencing at 23:55 on the Estimated Meter Reading date, whichever is the earlier. - (iv) The resulting interval metering data produced by applying the CLP is at the NMI Datastream level.
+- (ii) If the accumulated metering data is based on an Actual Meter Reading: - (A) Start date = 00:00 on the day of the previous Meter Reading. - (B) End date = the end of the TI commencing at 23:55 on the day prior to the current Meter Reading date. - (iii) If the accumulated metering data is Estimated: - (A) Start date = 00:00 on the first day of the billing period, or 00:00 on the previous Meter Reading date (whether actual or Estimate), or 00:00 on the first day that the load becomes second-tier, whichever is the later. - (B) End date = the end of the TI commencing at 23:55 on the last day of the billing period, or the end of the TI commencing at 23:55 on the Estimated Meter Reading date, whichever is the earlier. - (iv) The resulting interval metering data produced by applying the CLP is at the NMI Datastream level.
 The total of these Datastreams is used in the calculation of the NSLP.

 11.3.3.
-Sample Meters
+Sample mMeters

-(a) Where metering equipment to sample Controlled Loads is installed, the MC must ensure that:
+- (a) Where metering equipment to sample Controlled Loads is installed, the MC must ensure that: - (i) At least 200 Controlled Load sample meters are installed for the purposes of calculating each CLP within a profile area unless otherwise agreed by AEMO; and - (ii) The method it adopts for selecting sample meters is statistically sound. - (b) This paragraph (b) only applies to South Australia. - (i) The LNSP must ensure that at least 200 Controlled Load sample meters are installed for the purposes of calculating the CLP. - (ii) The method of selecting sample meters adopted by the LNSP must be approved by AEMO. - (iii) The LNSP must use reasonable endeavours to ensure that sample meters: - (A) Are used at occupied Sites; - (B) Have historical annual energy consumption with a lower range exceeding 1,000kWh and an upper range not exceeding two standard deviations of the mean Controlled Load annual consumption;

-- (i) at least 200 Controlled Load sample meters are installed for the purposes of calculating each CLP within a profile area unless otherwise agreed by AEMO; and - (ii) the method it adopts for selecting sample meters is statistically sound. - (b) This paragraph (b) only applies to South Australia. - (i) The LNSP must ensure that at least 200 Controlled Load sample meters are installed for the purposes of calculating the CLP. - (ii) The method of selecting sample meters adopted by the LNSP must be approved by AEMO. - (iii) The LNSP must use reasonable endeavours to ensure that sample meters: - (A) are used at occupied Sites; - (B) have historical annual energy consumption with a lower range exceeding 1,000kWh and an upper range not exceeding two standard deviations of the mean Controlled Load annual consumption; - (C) subject to sub-paragraph (D), must be randomly selected such that each meter that meets the other criteria has an equal chance of being included in the sample; and - (D) new sample meters are selected to maintain a sample distribution that is representative of the Controlled Load in accordance with section 11.3.3(b)(ii). - (iv) If an existing sample meter becomes inappropriate for a sample meter, the sample meter must be removed or relocated to an appropriate Site selected in accordance with section 11.3.3(b)(iii). - (v) The LNSP must ensure that a meter, which is a sample Interval Meter installed for the purposes of calculating the CLP, is not removed without the consent of AEMO. - (c) The weighting factor assigned to each sample meter NMI in the calculation of the CLP should be proportional to 1/n, where n is the number of sample meters contributing to the calculation of the CLP in the respective LNSP area.
+- (C) Subject to sub-paragraph (D), must be randomly selected such that each meter that meets the other criteria has an equal chance of being included in the sample; and - (D) New sample meters are selected to maintain a sample distribution that is representative of the Controlled Load in accordance with section 11.3.3(b)(ii). - (E) If an existing sample meter becomes inappropriate for a sample meter, the sample meter must be removed or relocated to an appropriate Site selected in accordance with section 11.3.3(b)(iii). - (c) The LNSP must ensure that a meter, which is a sample Interval Meter installed for the purposes of calculating the CLP, is not removed without the consent of AEMO.The weighting factor assigned to each sample meter NMI in the calculation of the CLP should be proportional to 1/n, where n is the number of sample meters contributing to the calculation of the CLP in the respective LNSP area.